shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 ## Next steps

-The controller we used in this example isn't awfully useful, but this pattern of providing and using data is generally the same.
+The controller we used in this example doesn't do a lot of things, but this pattern of providing and using data is generally the same in all controllers of this kind.
 Even is you use it to fetch data form the database and in that case you probably want to learn more about the DAL [here](../../../../concepts/framework/data-abstraction-layer.md).